cobhimself/COB_Latest_Version/README.md

 ==Description:==

+If you've used After Effects for a while, you'll know how frustrating it can be to have After Effects crash on you.
+Sure, After Effects has an "Auto-Save" feature where files can be automatically saved at specified intervals but, even so, you still have to figure out which version of your After Effects file is the most up-to-date: your original AE file or an auto-saved version.
+This can be frustrating in that you have to manually compare modiciation times of your AE file and its most recent auto-saved version.
+Why add frustration to an already frustrating situation?

-This script takes an AE file and compares its modified time to that of those in its auto-save directory.
-It then presents a prompt for the user to select what action they would like to take (open main file, open latest auto-saved file or overwrite the main file with the auto-saved file).
+Introducing Latest Version, a script that takes an AE file and compares its modified time to that of those in its auto-save directory and presents an easy to understand prompt for you to select what action you would like to take (open main file, open latest auto-saved file or overwrite the main file with the auto-saved file).

+**Note:** This script is useless if you do not use After Effect's auto-save feature.

+==Why would I use it?==

+While not everyone enjoys using After Effect's "auto-save" feature, the author of this script has been saved (no pun intended) multiple times from losing precious minutes of work by having After Effects save every 5 minutes.
+It makes him happy knowing that he will only lose 5 minutes of work if After Effects decides to crash while he is working on a time-sensitive project.
+However, the inefficiency of having to browse for his AE project file to figure out if it is more up-to-date than an auto-saved version frustrates him and makes him want to cry.
+If you too wish there was an easier way to determine if your After Effects file is more up-to-date than its latest auto-saved file, then this script is for you.

+However, if you live on the wild side and enjoy testing fate by not using After Effect's auto-save feature, or you enjoy browsing through your file system to manually compare file modification times, I salute you but, this script is not for you.

 ==Directions:==